JGCdev/xex_streetfight/README.md

 Players teleport outside when they get too close to the fight.

 ## Configuration

+Translate files to your language (only Spanish included)

-Guide included in config file variables
+Modify config variables if you want

 ## Screenshots